Billing Items (Dedicated Load Balancers)

 The billing items of dedicated load balancers vary by specification type.
 For details, see Table 2.

-Table 2 Varied billing items by billing mode
+Table 2 Billing items

 Billing Mode